Philtee1/CAPSTONE_PROJECT/README.md

 ## Project Scope and Objectives

 ### Scope
-The scope of this project is to develop an ETL (Extract, Transform, Load) pipeline that automates the process of fetching weather data, processing it, and storing it in a cloud storage service.
+The scope of this project is to develop an ETL (Extract, Transform, Load) pipeline that automates the process of fetching, processing, and storing weather data in cloud storage.
 ### Objectives
 - Verify the availability of the weather API.
 - Extract weather data for a specific location.